 SUPPORT – If you’d like to volunteer with One Burlington or make a donation, send us a message using the message form at the bottom of this webpage.
 Please resend your message if you don’t receive a prompt reply.

-Our Autumn 2021 Outreach Events
+ONE Burlington's Autumn 2021 and Winter 2022 Outreach Events

 – Dr. Brian Carwana – Director, Encounter World Religions Centre, Guelph